 Trademarks are an important aspect of the Company's business.
 The Company sells its products under a number of trademarks, which the Company owns or uses under license.
 Throughout its segments, the Company also has various licenses and distribution agreements for the sale, or the production and sale, of its products and products of third parties.
 These licenses and distribution agreements have varying terms and durations.
 At the end of the Company's year ended February 29, 2012, these agreements included, among others, a long-term license agreement with the B. Manischewitz Company, which expires in 2042, for the Manischewitz brand, and a distribution and importation agreement with Baron Philippe de Rothschild S.A., which expires in December 2016, for the Mouton Cadet brand.
-Additionally, in connection with the CWAE Divestiture, the Company entered into distribution, importation and licensing of products owned by the divested business which include various brands, such as, but not limited to, the Hardy's brands.
+Additionally, in connection with the CWAE Divestiture, the Company entered into distribution, importation and license agreements that expire in 2014 regarding the production, distribution, importation and licensing of products owned by the divested business which include various brands, such as, but not limited to, the Hardy's brands.